 I’ll be back, Wild Turkey!

-The Four Roses Distillery is located between Lexington and Louisville in Lawrenceburg, Kentucky.
-Unlike most Bourbon Trail stops, Four Roses doesn’t actually age ANY of their bourbon at this location.
+The Four Roses Distillery, unlike most Bourbon Trail stops, doesn’t actually age ANY of their bourbon at this location.

-This location distills the grains, and then they’re aged at the Four Roses Warehouse (near the Jim Beam distillery).
-That means you should be able to see the distilling vats, but not any rickhouses or aging barrels.
+This location distills the grains, and then they’re aged at the Four Roses Warehouse.
+So you'll see the distilling vats, but not any rickhouses or aging barrels.

 Four Roses Warehouse